Policies

 DEFINITIONS

-Qualified health care provider means a health care provider who is licensed under Hawaii Code and may evaluate and manage a concussion within the health care provider’s scope of practice.
-The qualified health care provider must have successfully completed a continuing education course in the evaluation and management of concussions within the last three years.
+A qualified health care provider means a health care provider who is licensed under the Hawaii Code and may evaluate and manage a concussion within the health care provider’s scope of practice.
+The qualified healthcare provider must have successfully completed a continuing education course in the evaluation and management of concussions within the last three years.

 Traumatic head injury means an injury to the head arising from blunt trauma, an acceleration force, or a deceleration force, with one or more of the following observed or self-reported conditions attributed to the injury: